-- 20.2 The Licensing Authority will expect all relevant premises to produce a risk assessment and for outdoor events an Event Management Plan. - 20.3 Any individual preparing an operating schedule or club operating schedule is at liberty to volunteer any measure, such as those described below, as a step he or she intends to take to promote the licensing objectives.
-When incorporated into the licence or certificate as a condition, they become enforceable under the law and a breach of such a condition could give rise to review and or prosecution. - 20.4 It should be noted that conditions relating to public safety should be those which are appropriate, in the particular circumstances of any individual premises or club premises, and should not duplicate other legal requirements.
+- 21.2 The Licensing Authority will expect all relevant premises to produce a risk assessment and for outdoor events an Event Management Plan. - 21.3 Any individual preparing an operating schedule or club operating schedule is at liberty to volunteer any measure, such as those described below, as a step he or she intends to take to promote the licensing objectives.
+When incorporated into the licence or certificate as a condition, they become enforceable under the law and a breach of such a condition could give rise to review and or prosecution. - 21.4 It should be noted that conditions relating to public safety should be those which are appropriate, in the particular circumstances of any individual premises or club premises, and should not duplicate other legal requirements.
 Equally, the attachment of conditions to a premises licence or club premises certificate will not in any way relieve employers of the statutory duty to comply with the requirements of other legislation including the Health and Safety at Work etc. Act 1974, associated regulations and especially the requirements under the Management of Health and Safety at Work Regulations 1999 and the Regulatory Reform (Fire Safety) Order 2005 to undertake risk assessments.
 Employers should assess the risks, including risks from fire, and take measures necessary to avoid and control these risks.
 Conditions enforcing those requirements would therefore be unnecessary.

-20.5 Where existing legislation and regulations do not (in the opinion of the Licensing Authority) adequately cover public safety issues the following matters should be taken into consideration.
+21.5 Where existing legislation and regulations do not (in the opinion of the Licensing Authority) adequately cover public safety issues the following matters should be taken into consideration.

-20.6 Night Clubs
+21.6 Night Clubs

-Club owners and promoters will be expected to have consulted with all Responsible Authorities prior to preparing their operating schedule.
+Club owners and promoters will be expected to have consulted with all responsible authorities prior to preparing thier operating schedule.

-- 20.7 In order to minimise disputes and the necessity for hearings, it would be sensible for applicants to consult with all Responsible Authorities when operating schedules are being prepared. - 20.8 Conditions may be imposed in accordance with operating schedules to protect public safety including where justified:- - (a) provision of CCTV and panic buttons. - (b) use of shatterproof glasses and/or toughened glass or plastic bottles - (c) use of security personnel, such as door supervisors, licensed by the SIA - (d) requirement of a minimum of a SIA registered door supervisor for every 100 customers in nightclubs and large city centre pubs or as indicated by risk assessment. - (e) occupancy capacity conditions will be applied where appropriate. - (f) the provision of designated and suitably trained first aiders. - 20.9 In determining applications for new licences or extensions in hours or terminal hours of licensed premises, regard will be had to late night public transport availability and location of taxi ranks to aid dispersal of customers.
+- 21.7 In order to minimise disputes and the necessity for hearings, it would be sensible for applicants to consult with all responsible authorities when operating schedules are being prepared. - 21.8 Conditions may be imposed in accordance with operating schedules to protect public safety including where justified:- - (a) provision of closed-circuit television and panic buttons. - (b) use of shatterproof glasses and/or toughened glass or plastic bottles - (c) use of security personnel, such as door supervisors, licensed by the Security Industry Authority - (d) requirement of a minimum of a licensed door supervisor for every 100 customers in nightclubs and large city centre pubs or as indicated by risk assessment. - (e) occupancy capacity conditions will be applied where appropriate. - (f) the provision of designated and suitably trained first aiders.

+21.9 In determining applications for new licences or extensions in hours or terminal hours of licensed premises, regard will be had to late night public transport availability and location of taxi ranks to aid dispersal of customers.

-20.10 Safety Advisory Group
+21.10 Safety Advisory Group

-Where appropriate, licence holders or their authorised representatives will attend Herefordshire Council's Safety Advisory Group and similar meetings prior to large events and shall be part of Event Liaison Teams during such events.
+Where appropriate, licence holders or their authorised representatives will attend Safety Advisory Group and similar meetings prior to large events and shall be part of Event Liaison Teams during such events.
 Due regard shall be had to relevant guidance and publications including, for example: HSE publications "Event Safety Guide" and "Managing Crowds Safely".

-20.11 The Licensing Authority will often request a condition be placed on a licence, for large outdoor events, requiring the premises licence holder to submit a draft Event Management Plan (EMP) 3 months prior to the event to Herefordshire Council's Safety Advisory Group for evaluation and then a final EMP a fortnight before.
+The Licensing Authority will often request a condition be placed on a licence, for large outdoor events, requiring the premises licence holder to submitted a draft Event Management Plan (EMP) 3 months prior to the event to the Safety Advisory Group for evaluation and then a final EMP a fortnight before.

-20.12 Escape routes
+21.11 Escape routes